How to Get an FHA Construction Loan in 2026

 How does an FHA construction loan work?

-FHA construction loans are disbursed in stages as the construction project progresses.
-The lender will typically divide the loan amount into several draws, which are released to the borrower or the contractor upon completion of specific milestones in the construction process.
+FHA construction loans are paid out in stages as the construction project progresses.
+The lender usually splits the loan amount into several draws, which are released to the borrower or contractor after reaching specific milestones in the construction process.

 Check your construction loan eligibility.
 Start here

-During the construction phase, the borrower is usually only required to make interest payments on the portion of the FHA construction loan that has been disbursed.
-This can help keep monthly payments lower during the construction period, which can be especially beneficial for borrowers who are also paying rent or an existing mortgage.
+1. During the construction phase, the borrower typically only needs to make interest payments on the disbursed portion of the FHA construction loan.
+This helps keep monthly payments lower during construction, which can be especially helpful for borrowers already paying rent or an existing mortgage.

-Once construction is complete and the home passes a final inspection, the FHA construction loan is converted into a permanent mortgage.
-At this point, the borrower begins making regular principal and interest payments on the loan, just like they would with a traditional mortgage.
+2. Once the construction is complete and the home passes a final inspection, the FHA construction loan is converted into a permanent mortgage.
+At this stage, the borrower starts making regular principal and interest payments, just like they would with a traditional mortgage.

-Throughout the construction process, the FHA provides oversight to ensure that the project meets certain quality and safety standards.
-This oversight helps protect both the borrower and the lender and ensures that the home being constructed or renovated is a sound investment.
+3. Throughout the construction process, the FHA provides oversight to ensure that the project meets specific quality and safety standards.
+This oversight helps protect both the borrower and the lender and guarantees that the home being built or renovated is a sound investment.

 Types of FHA construction loans

-There are two types of FHA construction loans, each designed to make homeownership more accessible, especially for first-time home buyers.
+There are two types of FHA construction loans, each created to make homeownership easier, especially for first-time home buyers.

 Check your construction loan eligibility.
 Start here